gitenter/gitenter/capsid/doc/rest-notes.md

 + Atom Publishing Protocol (2005): which nobody is using right now.
 + SOAP: Lost a standoff with REST in 2007.
 Only used in big company (and not for public-facing API) now.

+#### Server & Client

++ Server describe the resource/problem space in a way the client can engage with.
+Client do whatever job they want to do.
+Server should NOT dictate goals to the client.

+Client classification:

++ Human-driven clients
++ Automated clients
+	+ The crawler: aggressively and recursively seeking for new representations.
+	+ The monitor: constantly check (back) one URL and to see what happened/changed.
+		+ RSS aggregator
+	+ The script: simulates a human with a set routine that never changes.
+		+ Hypermedia-aware script is less likely to (trivially) break compare to the ones with domain-specific assumptions.
+	+ The agent: simulates a human being who is actively engaged with a problem.
+		+ The automated client best positioned to take advantage of the flexibility of a hypermedia API.
+W/ assumptions:
+			+ The goal doesn't change, so the algorithm keeps work.
+			+ May need human-driven decisions.

 ### RESTful API

 REST system components (created/developed by different people):